JDASoftwareGroup/kartothek/docs/guide/cube/examples.rst

 ...     partition_columns=["country"],
 ... )

-Apart from an abstract cube definition, we need a `simplekv`_-based storage backed:
+Apart from an abstract cube definition, we need a `simplekv`_-based storage backend:

 >>> from functools import partial
 >>> import tempfile